-Chances are, you know Facebook, Twitter and the like better than the back of your own hand.
+Chances are, you know Facebook, Twitter, and the like better than the back of your own hand.
 However, did you know you can also crosslink the social media platforms so Tumblr posts automatically display on your

-To link your Facebook or Twitter account to your Tumblr blog, click the gray gear icon located in the upper-right corner of the Tumblr dashboard and select the blog you wish to link across social networks.
-Afterward, scroll down the settings panel and click the gray sign button corresponding to your social network of choice before logging in with the your chosen credentials.
-Although options will vary between
+To link your Facebook or Twitter account to your Tumblr blog, click the person icon located in the upper-right corner of the Tumblr dashboard and the person icon to the right of the blog you wish to link across social networks.
+Then, click Edit appearance, scroll down the settings panel, and click the gray sign button that corresponds to your social network of choice.
+Although the options will vary between

 Because long-form blogging has become a hallmark for some Tumblr users, it might be more appealing to reach out to your immediate family, friends, and coworkers than complete strangers on the web.
 That being said, tell them about it!
 Let them know you’ve started a blog detailing your travels or project so they can remain in the loop about your latest endeavors.
 You may not want to tell everyone about your blog depending on the content, but often times, people in your inner circle share similar interests and concern regarding the things in your life.
 Don’t be bashful — that’s not what Tumblr is for.

 - TikTok CEO to face Congress on Thursday.
 Here’s how to watch

 - Get ready: there could be more ads in Instagram’s future